Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-6.md

 "GAYBALLS"
 ```

-Here\'s the previous chapter\'s quicksort with Filters
+Here's the previous chapter's quicksort with Filters

 ```hs
 quicksort :: (Ord a) => [a] -> a